 Phi Alpha Theta

-Dr. Stephen Carls is in his 31st year as the faculty advisor to the Delta-Psi Chapter of Phi Alpha Theta.
-Dr. Carls also holds the post of national vice president in the society and will assume the office of president at the end of the 2014 biennial convention in Albuquerque, New Mexico.
-He has previously been a member of the organization's national council and advisory board.
-Dr. Carls joined Phi Alpha Theta in 1970, when he was a graduate student at the University of Minnesota.
+Dr. Stephen Carls is in his 32nd year as the faculty advisor to the Delta-Psi chapter of Phi Alpha Theta.
+Carls also holds the post of national president in the society.
+He has previously been a member of the organization's national council and advisory board, and he served as national vice president from January 2012 to January 2014.
+He was inducted into Phi Alpha Theta in 1970, when he was a graduate student at the University of Minnesota.